Prime Minister of Egypt: Powers

 Previously, under the 1971 Constitution as amended in 1980, 2003 and 2007, the role of the Prime Minister was limited only to supervising the Cabinet, as the President at that time, was both the head of state and of the government.

 The prime minister, now, heads the Cabinet, and the entire government of the country under the 2012 and the present 2014 Constitutions, aside from supervising and directing its activities and overseeing its work.
-The prime minister, alongside the members of the Cabinet, may propose laws to unicameral Parliament, the House of Representatives, as well as amendments during parliamentary meetings.
+The prime minister, alongside the members of the Cabinet, may propose laws to bicameral Parliament, the senate and the House of Representatives, as well as amendments during parliamentary meetings.
 The prime minister has also the power to issue regulations enforcing the laws as well as ensuring full public services and disciplinary measures, which must be subject to government approval.

 The said regulatory powers were previously held by the president under the 1971 Constitution, as amended in 1980, 2003 and 2007.

 The prime minister and the Cabinet also helps the president in formulating the state's general policy and in overseeing its implementation under both the 2012 and the present 2014 Constitutions.